-8.6.2 General – Event and Signal Scope
+9.6.2 General – Event and Signal Scope

 Given that pause and resume relate to a single RTP stream, Signals and Events should be set in such a way that the affected RTP streams are unambiguously identified.
 Where a H.248 Stream contains a single RTP stream (i.e. a single SSRC) the MGC may omit the ssrc parameter when setting any Signals and Events in this package.
 Where a H.248 Stream contains multiple RTP streams the MGC shall include the ssrc parameter indicating the SSRC of the applicable RTP stream.

+The H.248 ssrc parameter shall be mapped by the MG to the correspondent SSRC field in a RTCP Pause/Resume CCM message, dependent on the applied in RTP sender or RTP receiver role (see also Appendix III).

-Where there are multiple H.248 Streams on a Termination the MGC shall set the StreamID related to the RTP Strean in the Events and Signals in this package.
+Where there are multiple H.248 Streams on a Termination the MGC shall set the StreamID related to the RTP Stream in the Events and Signals in this package.

-8.6.3 MG autonomous handling of remote requests
+9.6.3 MG autonomous handling of remote requests